Why EMCO MSI Package Builder

 Application repackaging can be simplified using a VM for monitoring.
 The program integrates with VMware, Hyper-V and VirtualBox to allow repackaging on remote VMs.
 The program loads a VM snapshot, copy data and performs other steps automatically.

-If a repackaged installation supports silent deployment, you can wrap this installation into an MSI package.
-In this case the original installation is included into an MSI with no external modifications.
-It is deployed using the specified command-line installation parameters when the MSI package is deployed.
+If a repackaged installation supports silent deployment, you can wrap it into an MSI or IntuneWin package.
+In this case, the original installer is included in the package without any modifications.
+It is executed with predefined command-line parameters when the wrapper package is deployed.

 Application Updates Support